Ava-HW/mars_flask_app/README.md

 About page

 ## /cats
 This route displays a photo of Felicity and Erik, creatures who were instrumental in creating this project.
-You can only access this route by folllowing the link in the About page.
+You can only access this route by following the link in the About page.
 This easter egg is for committed fans of Mars and cats!

 <img src="https://github.com/Ava-HW/mars_flask_app/blob/master/static/images/20240731_151317.jpg" width = 40%>